openNDS/openNDS/docs/source/config.rst

 See "Pre-emptive Clients" for conditional access for "trusted" clients.

 .. note::
- Be aware that most mobile devices randomise their mac address for each wireless network encountered.
+ Be aware that most mobile devices randomise their MAC address for each wireless network encountered.

 Example: